Captain/Educator | Summer Food Services - Head Cook

 What is a typical day like?

-stories or sing songs to a tent of students before going to bed.
-Throughout
+read stories or sing songs to a tent of students before going to bed.

-the week, staff may participate in campus work or focus on a responsibility
+Throughout the week, staff may participate in campus work or focus on

-find themselves responsible for teaching a wide variety of classes, ranging
+staff members may find themselves responsible for teaching a wide variety

-from Bay Studies which is conducted on one of the school's historic work
+of classes, ranging from Bay Studies which is conducted on one of the

 What are staff members' residential responsibilities?

-part of each student's experience.
-Staff members can expect to spend most
+a part of each student's experience.
+Staff members can expect to spend

 and interns also supervise students at meals.

 Everyone at Echo Hill Outdoor School will agree that life at School

 is demanding.
 Three-hour teaching blocks and residential responsibilities